gyng/rcanary/README.md

     cd rcanary
     cargo run --release my_config.toml

 Configure settings and the targets to probe in the configuration toml passed in to the program.
 An example is in `test/fixtures/config.toml`.
+[SMTP configuration for Gmail can be found here](https://support.google.com/a/answer/176600
+).

 ## Docker